-Viking families lived in the central hall portion of the building.
-Rooms were partially set off; one end of the longhouse might be used as a barn to keep cattle and horses in the winter as well as storage for crops and tools.
+Viking families lived in the central hall portion of the viking longhouse.
+Rooms were partially set off; one end of the viking longhouse might be used as a barn to keep cattle and horses in the winter as well as storage for crops and tools.
 The other end could be set up as a workroom for artisanal crafts or the family’s vertical loom.

 In the central hall, built-in benches supported the walls.
 They also provided sitting, working and sleeping platforms.
 A stone hearth was set in the middle corridor.
 Fires in the hearth were used for lighting, heating and cooking the family’s food.
 When the family wasn’t busy working outside, they gathered around the hearth, talking, weaving, making baskets or listening to stories.
 All the meals were cooked over the open-hearth fire.
 As there were no windows, smoke exited through gaps in the thatched roof, which also provided extra light.

 Some sagas mention tables being set up in the hall for dining.
 These tables might have been stored in the rafters above when not in use.
-Besides the benches, Vikings had little other furniture.
+In a viking longhouse, besides the benches, Vikings had little other furniture.
 A rich Viking might have a carved bed, but no chairs or other tables.
 While the Viking longhouse might have a loft, generally it was used more for storage than sleeping as it would have been too smoky.

-Wealthier farms also had outbuildings which might have served as barns for animals, storage for crops and tools or used as workshops or a forge for blacksmithing.
+Wealthier farms also had outbuildings, in addition to the viking longhouse, which might have served as barns for animals, storage for crops and tools or used as workshops or a forge for blacksmithing.

 Longhouses on a Viking farm were larger than houses in a Viking town.
-In the few towns, Viking homes were more rectangular than long.
+In the few towns, a viking longhouse was more rectangular than long.
 They retained the central hall, which was a structural and cultural component of all the Norse and Germanic people.

 Viking longhouses would seem noisy, dirty and smelly to us, especially if animals sheltered in one end.
 However, to the Vikings, they were no doubt crowded, but also warm, cozy and comfortable.